-We have extensive experience in conducting compliance reviews, also known as ‘privacy audits’, which review privacy compliance and data governance across an organisation.
+We have extensive experience in conducting privacy compliance reviews, sometimes known as privacy audits, which review privacy compliance and data governance, either for a specific project or program, or across an organisation.

-Our privacy audits utilise a number of techniques including questionnaires, paper-based review, face-to-face staff and management interviews, and an examination of systems and processes on the ground.
+Our privacy compliance reviews utilise a number of techniques including questionnaires, paper-based review, face-to-face staff and management interviews, and an examination of systems and processes on the ground.

-(If you are looking for tools to help you conduct your own privacy audit, see our new Compliance Kits.)
+(If you are looking for tools to help you conduct your own privacy risk assessments, see our Compliance Kits.)

-The result of a privacy audit will generally be a report containing:
+The result of a privacy compliance review will generally be a report containing:

 - an outline of which privacy principles and Acts apply to the organisation

-- gaps identified with respect to compliance with the privacy principles, and
+- risk areas identified with respect to compliance with the privacy principles

-- prioritised recommendations on how to address the gaps and risk areas, and build a more robust privacy compliance program.
+- prioritised recommendations on how to address the gaps and risk areas, and build a more robust privacy management program.

 - Australian Broadcasting Corporation